whoisleonardo/Games-Website/README.md

 ## License

 This project is licensed under the MIT License — feel free to use or modify the code as needed.

-## Technologies

-- HTML5: Structure of the web pages.
-- CSS3: Styling and layout, including responsive design using media queries.